huangyueranbbc/KmeansDemo/readme.md

 3. the final center point set can be divided into k classes, and the new center points in each class are calculated respectively.

 4. repeat 2,3 steps to classify all points, and eventually converge if the centroid points of all categories are no longer changed.

-1. Seleccionar el valor de K, K inicial Centro de azar.

-2. Calcula la distancia entre cada punto y la clasificación de partículas cerca de K.

-3. Punto final puede dividirse en centro conjunto K, calcular el punto central de nuevo  en cada clase.

-4. Repita el paso 2 y 3 en la clasificación de todos los puntos, si el punto de centro de masa cuando la clasificación ya no cambia, la convergencia final.